The virtual fundamental class for the moduli space of surfaces of general type: Moduli stack of index one covers

 The isomorphism $f$ induces an isomorphism on the coarse moduli spaces.

-Fixing $K^2, \chi$, if $N$ is large divisible enough, then the stack $M^{\ind}$ is a proper Deligne-Mumford stack with projective coarse moduli space, and the isomorphism $f: M^{\ind}\to M$ induces an isomorphism on the projective coarse moduli spaces. \end{thm} \begin{proof} Every s.l.c. surface and its index one covering Deligne-Mumford stack admit $G$-actions making the families $G$-equivariant.
-In the following we omit the $G$-action.
+Fixing $K^2, \chi$, if $N$ is large divisible enough, then the stack $M^{\ind}:=M_N^{\ind}$ is a proper Deligne-Mumford stack with projective coarse moduli space, and the isomorphism $f: M^{\ind}\to M$ induces an isomorphism on the projective coarse moduli spaces. \end{thm} \begin{proof} We prove for the case $N$ is sufficiently large divisible enough so that $\sM:=\overline{\sM}^{\ind}_{K^2,\chi,N}$.
 We first show that the diagonal morphism

 is representable and unramified.
-Let $(f: \SS\to T)$ and $(f^\prime: \SS^\prime\to T)$ be two objects in $M^{\ind}(T)$, then the isomorphism functor of the two families $\textbf{Isom}_{T}(\SS,\SS^\prime)$ is represented by a quasi-projective group scheme $\Isom_{T}(\SS,\SS^\prime)$ over $T$.
+Let $(f: \SS\to T)$ and $(f^\prime: \SS^\prime\to T)$ be two objects in $\sM^{\ind}(T)$, then the isomorphism functor of the two families $\textbf{Isom}_{T}(\SS,\SS^\prime)$ is represented by a quasi-projective group scheme $\Isom_{T}(\SS,\SS^\prime)$ over $T$.
 We prove this statement here.
 Let $(\overline{f}: \sS\to T)$ and $(\overline{f}^\prime: \sS^\prime\to T)$ be the $\qq$-Gorenstein families of the corresponding s.l.c. surfaces over $T$.
 From the proof of \cite[Proposition 6.8]{KP15} and Theorem \ref{thm_moduli_stack_G}, the isomorphism functor $\textbf{Isom}_{T}(\sS,\sS^\prime)$ is represented by a quasi-projective group scheme $\Isom_{T}(\sS,\sS^\prime)$ over $T$.
 The canonical morphisms $\SS\to \sS$ and $\SS^\prime\to \sS^\prime$ are maps to their coarse moduli spaces.
 Consider the following diagram